argilla-io/distilabel/README.md

 🚀 However, going beyond research efforts and applying AIF at scale it's different.
 For enterprise and production use, we need framework that implements **key AIF methods on a robust, efficient and scalable way**.
 This framework should enable AI engineers to build custom datasets at scale for their own use cases.

 👩‍🎓 This, combined with humans-in-the-loop for improving dataset quality is the next big leap for OSS LLM models.
-Distilabel aims to bridge this gap.

-`distilabel` aims to bridge this gap.
+⚗️ `distilabel` aims to bridge this gap.

 ## Key features